-Applications are now closed.
+Applications are CLOSED!
 Thank you to all who applied!

-The Southwest National Pediatric Device Innovation Consortium (SWPDC) and the American Academy of Pediatrics Section on Urology (AAP SOU) are pleased to offer an annual SWPDC and AAP SOU Pediatric Urology Device Prize.
+The Southwest National Pediatric Device Innovation Consortium (SWPDC) and the American Academy of Pediatrics Section on Urology (AAP SOU) are pleased to offer another funding opportunity this Fall 2021 as the SWPDC and AAP SOU Pediatric Urology Device Prizes.

 A great need currently exists for medical devices designed specifically for children, which is most likely a result of economic, clinical, and regulatory challenges, as well as a lack of established mechanisms for joining pediatric device ideas with qualified individuals/programs and industry partners to create innovative and needed pediatric devices.

 The purpose of these prizes is to foster the innovation of pediatric urologic devices specifically designed for children.

 Up to $20,000 in prizes will be available for this funding opportunity

 Applications are CLOSED.
 The initial application consists of a short questionnaire, itemized budget, and an optional 1 – 2 minute video pitch.
 We strongly encourage applicants to create a short video to add context to their project.
 Further information may be requested by the SWPDC staff.

 The application deadline is Monday, November 8, 2021 at 5:00 p.m.
 CT